 and now, ladies and gentlemen…

 The Twelve Thirty Club Justin Timberlake is a partner in this new dining and entertainment venue located across the street from the Ryman Auditorium.
-The first floor is described as an “elevated honky tonk,” opened earlier this summer.
+The first floor, described as an “elevated honky tonk,” opened earlier this summer.
 New on the scene is a 400-seat retro supper club that’s a little bit speakeasy, a little bit Vegas, located on the second floor.
 The ala carte menu is extensive with an emphasis on steaks, seafood, sushi and such.
 Capping things off is the rooftop bar with a DJ keeping things lively.

 Known collectively as Assembly Food Hall, it’s actually two halls offering an eclectic mix of dining options including local favorites and chains.

 - Blanca Cocina & Cantina–Modern Mexican

 - Elixr Coffee–and things that go with coffee

 - Jeni’s Splendid Ice Cream–upscale ice cream options

 - Le Macaron French Pastries–also gelato, candies and beverages